Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/svg-blur-filter.md

   - html
 ---

-Some time ago, we played around with [`SVG` animteTransform](https://daily-dev-tips.com/posts/svg-animatetransform/).
+Some time ago, we played with [`SVG` animteTransform](https://daily-dev-tips.com/posts/svg-animatetransform/).
 I got feedback from people saying they didn't even know it existed.
 Today, we will look into `SVG` Filters, which you might never have seen before.

 A filter element can be added to an `SVG` object, there are many filters, but today we are looking into the Blur filter since I recently needed one.

 ## HTML Setup

-As for our `HTML` we are using the following code:
+As for our `HTML`, we are using the following code:

 ```html
 <svg